-This report analyse the salaries of software engineers in the quant trading industry from 2019 to date from a universe of the top 70 quant hedge funds and proprietary trading firms.
+This report analyses the basic salaries (not including bonus) of software engineers in the quant trading industry from 2019 to date from a universe of the top 70 quant hedge funds and proprietary trading firms.

 We would like to caveat that following the Jan 2020 introduction of Labor Law Section 194 in New York, and similar rules in other states, it became illegal to ask for current or historical salary data.
 This analysis has been compiled using salary data captured from H1B visa filings.
 We believe H1B salaries do not deviate too much from the local standard, and so make for a great point of reference.